Schwad/Schwad.github.io/_posts/2024-06-22-schwad-performance-logger-0-5-released.markdown

 In 2019 I authored the [schwad_performance_logger](https://github.com/Schwad/schwad_performance_logger) gem to solve a problem that seemingly only I had.
 I wanted a thin DSL for `get_process_mem`, `memory_profiler`, `benchmark-ips` and time performance.

 I wanted to package up these tools together and have easy access to them.
-With one line of code I wanted to get information from all of these.
-I also wanted to be able to check this information repeatedly in my Ruby to see current profile stats - as well as a delta from the last time I checked in.
+With one line of code I can get all the information I want.

 This weekend I shipped an update.